“First of its kind”: Indigenous Fashion Week in Salt Lake City - ExBulletin

 Haswood added that while fashion week takes place on the Navajo reservation, there’s nothing quite like it in Salt Lake City.

 “We want to bring that energy, that power and that artistry here,” he said.
-“I think Salt Lake City needs something like this, to have the voice of Native Americans who they are now.
-We’re still here, Native Americans are still here.
-We’re still thriving, we’re teachers, astronauts, baseball players, designers and artists.
+“I think Salt Lake City needs something like that, to have the voice of Native Americans who they are now.
+We are always here; Native Americans are still there.
+We are still thriving, we are teachers, astronauts, baseball players, designers and artists.

 “That’s one thing I want to say is we’re here, we’re proud and we’re still thriving in the community.”